History of anime in the United States: 2020s

-In the years since 2020, there have been several US theatrical releases of new Japanese animated films and even limited-time re-releases of popular films such as The End of Evangelion and a variety of Ghibli films screened nationwide during Ghiblifest.
+In the years since 2020, there have been several American theatrical releases of new Japanese animated films and even limited-time re-releases of popular films such as The End of Evangelion, My Hero Academia: You're Next, Chainsaw Man – The Movie: Reze Arc, Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle, and a variety of Ghibli films screened nationwide during Ghiblifest.

 Netflix has also adapted an expanding number of live-action series based on Japanese anime IP.
-Their most successful adaptions thus far have been One Piece (2024) and Alice in Borderland (2020).
+Their most successful adaptions thus far have been One Piece (2023–present) and Alice in Borderland (2020–present).